swcarpentry/DEPRECATED-boot-camps/4-SoftwareEngineering/README.rst

 function in one spot and use it over and over again from many different places.
 Python modules to the rescue!

-Today we're going to move beyond the IPython notebook.
+We're going to move beyond the IPython notebook.
 Most Python code is stored in `.py` files and then used in other `.py` files where it has been pulled in using an `import` statement.
+Today we'll show you how to do that.

 =========
 Exercises